 Winter holidays can give parents an added layer of worry and strain, and when parents are preoccupied, children show the strain too.
 It's we need listeners more than ever, although they may be miles away, busy with their own families.

-Hand in Hand instructor Anna Cole‘s top tip for the holiday season is to line up a few go-to 'emergency' Listening Partners – people who are open to being texted or messaged at odd or irregular moments with an agreement that if it works mutually, you will take some spontaneous Listening Time by offering the gift of warm presence to another parent by phone or online whenever restimulation comes to bite.
+Hand in Hand instructor Anna Cole‘s top tip for the holiday season is to line up a few go-to “emergency” Listening Partners – people who are open to being texted or messaged at odd or irregular moments with an agreement that if it works mutually, you will take some spontaneous Listening Time by offering the gift of warm presence to another parent by phone or online whenever the stresses of the holidays come to bite.

 We might be away far and wide across the holidays, but we can still be a powerful force for good in one another’s lives.